cropsinsilico/Soybean-BioCro/WeatherDataProcessing/README.md

 The weather data used for this model comes from the <a href=https://www.esrl.noaa.gov/gmd/grad/surfrad/>SURFRAD (NOAA-ESRL surface radiation)</a> and <a href=https://www.isws.illinois.edu/warm/>WARM (Illinois Water and Atmospheric Resources Monitoring Program)</a> datasets.

-The function weather_processing.R is used to collate the SURFRAD and WARM data into a format for BioCro.
+The script `get_weather_files.R` collates the SURFRAD and WARM data for a given year into a format for BioCro.
+This script calls the following functions:
+- `surfrad.weather.processing()` located in the `SURFRAD_weather_processing.R` file
+- `WARM.precipitation()` located in the `WARM_precipitation.R` file
+- `get_day_length()` located in the `day_length_script.R` file

+`get_day_length()` calculates the day length using the oscillator clock function in BioCro (Lochocki and McGrath 2021, https://doi.org/10.1093/insilicoplants/diab016).
+Alternatively, day length can be calculated using celestial mechanic functions (Keisling 1982,  https://doi.org/10.2134/agronj1982.00021962007400040036x).

 ## SURFRAD Data
 Site: Bondville, IL (40.0519 N, 88.3731 W; ~7 miles west of SoyFACE Farm)